Louis Thomas Villaret de Joyeuse: Political career

 In 1796, Villaret was elected to the Council of Five Hundred as a representative of Morbihan.
-As a member of the Club de Clichy, then considered to constitute the Royalist party, he gave several speeches about the colonies, speaking against the emancipation of slaves.
-He also lobbied in favour of strengthening the Navy.

-After the Coup of 18 Fructidor, Villaret was sentenced to deportation to Cayenne; he went into hiding until the French Directory ordered those who had escaped deportation to Guyane exiled to the Île d'Oléron; then, Villaret willingly surrendered himself.
-He remained on Oléron until the advent of the French Consulate.
+As a member of the Club de Clichy, then considered to constitute the council's Royalist party, he gave several speeches about French colonies, arguing against the abolition of slavery.
+He also lobbied in favour of strengthening the French Navy.
+After the Coup of 18 Fructidor, Villaret was sentenced to deportation to Cayenne; he went into hiding until the French Directory ordered those who had escaped deportation to Cayenne exiled to the Île d'Oléron; Villaret willingly surrendered himself.
+He remained on the Île d'Oléron until the Coup of 18 Brumaire.